 Best practice: Keep your data in BigQuery.

 You can load data into BigQuery at no cost.
-Rather than exporting your older data to another storage option (such as Google Cloud Storage), take advantage of BigQuery's long-term storage pricing.
+Rather than exporting your older data to another storage option (such as Cloud Storage), take advantage of BigQuery's long-term storage pricing.

 If you have a table that is not edited for 90 consecutive days, the price of storage for that table automatically drops by 50 percent to $0.01 per GB, per month.
 This is the same cost as Cloud Storage Nearline.